xxyzz/myblog/_posts/2020-09-05-port-primordia-to-mac.md

 ---
 layout: post
-title: "Port Primordia to Mac"
+title: "Port Primordia to Mac and Linux"
 date: 2020-09-05
 description: "Port Primordia or any other Adventure Game Studio games to macOS Catalina and Linux."
 ---